-This thick and creamy paste can’t be simpler.
-Blend the cream cheese, half of the smoked oysters you plant to use, lemon zest and juice, and other spices well until you get a smooth and creamy paste.
+This thick and creamy cream cheese dip can’t be simpler.
+Blend the cream cheese, half of the smoked oysters you plan to use, lemon zest and juice, and other spices well until you get a smooth and creamy paste.

 Then proceed to add some more oysters into the blender, but only coarsely mince them this time to add texture to the dip.
 Finish with some garnishes on top, and voila, you have an amazing dip to draw the crowd.